House of Hope

 Our Need:

-Funds are needed to complete the build and operate House of Hope, so we can serve children from Lincoln County and surrounding counties.
+Funds are needed to operate House of Hope, so we can continue serving youth from Lincoln County and counties throughout our Mid State DCS region.

 Our Contact:

-For more information, please contact Corey Buckner at corey@alwaysendure.com.
+For more information, please contact Brittany Buckner at brittany@alwaysendure.com.

 You may not be called to open your home as a foster parent, but you can support House of Hope through your prayers, financial gifts, in-kind donations, and volunteering.